 One thing to keep in mind when configuring your attributes is to realize that even a small change to your searchable attributes can have a significant impact on your results.
 This is what makes it both rewarding and challenging.
 We encourage you to do this but also warn you to be careful.

-By default all attributes that have been pushed into an index are searchable.
+By default all textual attributes that have been pushed into an index are searchable.
 You should spend some time configuring the searchable attributes on your indices, because you may not want to search through every textual attribute.

 Selecting your attributes

-A classic example of a useful searchable attribute is the name of a product or a film.
-An example of an attribute not to use for searching is a URL.
+A classic example of a useful searchable attribute is the name of a product.
+An example of an attribute that is not useful for searching is a URL.
 URLs should not be included in the list of searchable attributes.
 There are very few use cases where users search for URLs.
 Instead, the image URLs in your index are used for displaying images in the results.